jdiaz-dev/athvio-nutrition-backend/doc/ideas.md

 - create one application that allow to check compatible foods
 - use opencv for all kind of image processing as compression
 - use pdfium to compress pdfs
+- use neo4j to relationate nutrients, nutritonal program, diseases